The APWH was initially created by physicians to serve all prescribing physicians (MDs, DOs, and DPMs) in wound healing.

-The Academy provides: clinical education that focuses on diagnosis and magement of the disease as well as treating the wound, advocacy and represention of the physician’s perspective on issues dealing with healthcare delivery, compensation and allowance of covered services, and is intended to have legislative action on healthcare issues.
-While other medical professions have had the benefit of field-specific organizations to address their needs, it is our belief that physicians have been at a disadvantage in this regard.
+The Academy provides: clinical education that focuses on diagnosis and management of the disease as well treating the wound.
+It also offers advocacy and representation on issues dealing with healthcare delivery, compensation and allowance of covered services, and is intended to have legislative action on healthcare issues.
+While other medical professions have had the benefit of field-specific organizations to address their needs, it is our belief that physicians and physician extenders have been at a disadvantage in this regard.

 Lastly, while the APWH faces many domestic challenges, there is no doubt that wound related health issues are a worldwide concern.
 The Academy welcomes our international colleagues to join from around the globe.